Skip to content

 Secrets can be set at two scopes: pipeline (only visible to one pipeline) or global (visible to all pipelines, used as a fallback).

-Pass secrets on the pocketci run command line using --secret KEY=VALUE (or -e KEY=VALUE).
-These are scoped to the pipeline being run.
+Pass secrets when uploading a pipeline using --secret KEY=VALUE (or -e KEY=VALUE).
+These are scoped to that pipeline only.

 bash